 - and much more: just ask on [Discord](https://discord.gg/qvkaMdQ8da).
 If it's an open standard, we'll do it for you, _free of charge_ 😉

-## Add your own library
+## Add your own custom library

 ## Community